About ATSO

 Is it normal to struggle with mental health issues?

 Yes, it is normal.
-Many people either have mental illnesses, like myself, or experience some mental health issues throughout their life.
+Many people either have mental illnesses, like myself or experience some mental health issues throughout their life.

 In any given year, an estimated 26% of Americans age 18 and older, about 1 in 4 adults, suffer from a mental disorder.

-Personally, I believe that this is an underestimation, especially with all of the stress and anxiety the current state of the world causes.
+I believe that this is an underestimation, especially with all of the stress and anxiety the current state of the world causes.

 You should always seek help for mental health issues, and yes, it is normal to struggle.
 But you can still live a very full life with mental illnesses.